 5. EMBRACE MY NATURAL CURLS

-Neil and I celebrate our sixth wedding anniversary next month (and sixteen years together in August!).
+Neil and I celebrate our eighth wedding anniversary in June this year (and eighteen years of being together in August!).
 I honestly can’t believe how quickly the time has gone.
 We don’t really do much to celebrate our anniversaries, though we’ve already decided we want to do something special for our ten year wedding anniversary.
 In a way I’m glad we did it the ‘wrong way round’ and got married after we had our girls – I loved that they could be a part of our day and they still talk about it now.

 7. LEARN TO DANCE